PhilGanney/PhilGanney/README.md

 My main coding interests are websites and apps that help small businesses and individuals.
 My projects are about innovating by applying existing techs, to new things, or with really nice designs.
+Big projects that I am proud of include:
-My main solo project is TeaRounder - tools for making food and drink ordering easier.
+TeaRounder - tools for making food and drink ordering easier.
-    read more about it, or use the free, personal use version, at tearounder.app
+    personal use version, to quickly create a list of what people want to order: tearounder.app/anywhere/start.html pub ordering demo at tearounder.app/TheLoremIpsum btncode.com - a web based, code-editing/reference tool.
+Kind of a cross between a cheat-sheet and jsfiddle.
+It has a responsive design that makes it pleasant to use on mobile - handy for visualising code ideas when they strike at random times.

 For web-apps, I like to work directly in HTML, CSS & "vanilla" JavaScript wherever possible
    - These are great for the amount of control I have over the end result, the low filesizes that give fast loading times and the ease of prototyping
    - I add in useful JavaScript libraries when it seems overly time-consuming to achieve something in "vanilla" JavaScript that a libary excels at.
-I consider this the best of both worlds.
+I consider this the best of both worlds. (for example, jQuery in TeaRounder for the ordering functionality, to make Ajax calls significantly easier, massively reducing development time)
    - I use PHP when something needs to be done server side
    - whenever I need to build a database I use mySQL